|

 C. HOW A SESSION (OR DEAL) IS PLAYED?

-At this point it should be clear that a "ROUND" consists of multiple "SESSIONS", where each SESSION entails the bidding, play and scoring of a single deal.
+At this point it should be clear that a "ROUND" consists of multiple "SESSIONS",

 In general, there are FOUR STAGES to playing a SESSION: